-The 640R provides transcoding or conversion between Composite, S-Video or Component video formats.
-This function is very useful in that it allows for a single analog connection type to be made to the TV/Monitor even if different input video connection types are used for different source inputs.
-As with the video inputs, the best output connection type to make to the TV/Monitor is (in declining order of quality) Component, then S-Video then Composite.
+The 650R provides transcoding or up/down conversion between Composite, S-Video and Component video and up only to HDMI format.
+This function is very useful in that it allows for a single video connection type to be made to the TV/Monitor even if different input video connection types are used for different source inputs.
+As with the video inputs, the best output connection type to make to the TV/Monitor is (in declining order of quality) HDMI then Component, then S-Video then Composite.

-When you set the Input Video type the 640R also automatically selects a transcoding mode as shown in the table below:
+When you set the Input Video type the 650R also automatically selects a transcoding mode as shown in the table below:

-MONITOR/TV OUTPUT TYPE
+ACTIVE MONITOR/TV OUTPUTS